amiraine/study-guide/study.md

  - a program that modifies data to conform to the input requirements of another program.
 * ##### Property
  - The characteristics a CSS rule alters (e.g. color, font size)
+* ##### Pure functions
+ - a function whose return values are determined using *only* input values and never alter external state or application data.
+ - React components must always be pure and cannot alter their props; Props are read-only.
+* ##### Responsive design
+ - An approach to web design providing the best view and navigation for a given screen size/[viewport](#viewport).
 * ##### Rule
  - A block of CSS that details the stylistic instructions applied to an HTML element.
 * ##### Selector